webrecorder/browsertrix/docs/deploy/local.md

     minikube image build -t webrecorder/browsertrix-frontend:latest ./frontend
     ```

+??? tip "K3S"

+    K3S uses `containerd` by default.
+To use local images, they need to be imported after rebuilding.

+    1. Rebuild the images with Docker by running by running `./scripts/build-backend.sh` and/or `./scripts/build-frontend.sh` scripts.
+(Requires Docker to be installed as well).

+    2. Serializer the images to .tar:

+    ```
+    docker save webrecorder/browsertrix-backend:latest > ./backend.tar
+    docker save webrecorder/browsertrix-frontend:latest > ./frontend.tar
+    ```

+    3. Import images into k3s containerd:

+    ```
+    k3s ctr images import --base-name webrecorder/browsertrix-backend:latest ./backend.tar
+    k3s ctr images import --base-name webrecorder/browsertrix-frontend:latest ./frontend.tar
+    ```

-Once the images have been built, simply run the `helm upgrade...` command again to restart with local images.
+Once the images have been built and any other config changes made per the above instructions, simply run the `helm upgrade...` command again to restart with local images.